 Most times it’s best to begin with a practice.
 And use that as long as it’s effective.
 But as the decision points grow in number or complexity, you’ll move to the procedure or policy stage.
-And when you do, you’ll have the experience of what content needs to be included in those procedure and policies.
+And when you do, you’ll have the experience of what content needs to be included in those procedures and policies.

 Want examples, continue on—